SilberWitch/eBookUtility/README.md

 ## Directions

-1. Open the folder *user*, create the file *nostr-private.key* and add your nsec to it.
+1. Save your Bech32 nsec in the environment variable with `export NOSTR_SECRET_KEY=nsec123`.
-2. Then edit the file *relays.yml* containing your list of relays.
+2. Open the folder *user* and edit the file *relays.yml* containing your list of relays.
 We recommend keeping wss://thecitadel.nostr1.com in your list and adding at least one other, that you have write access to.
 If you remove all relays, the Citadel relay will be used as default. ```a``` tags will always contain thecitadel relay as relay hint.
-3. Decide whether you want your 30040 index to contain ```e``` tags or the newer ```a``` tag version (according to NIP-62).
+3. Decide whether you want your 30040 index to contain ```e``` tags or the newer ```a``` tag version (according to [NKBIP-01](https://wikistr.com/nkbip-01*fd208ee8c8f283780a9552896e4823cc9dc6bfd442063889577106940fd927c1)).
 This is denoted by adding the corresponding letter to the end of the command line arguments.
 I recommend using ```a```.
 4. Return to the main/upper folder, create an Asciidoc file entitled something like *MyShortBookTitle.adoc* and have it formatted with precisely two levels of headers.

 ```